aofarrel/Dockstore-Dictionary/outputs/output.rst

 Spot Instance
 -------------
 	A type of :ref:`dict EC2` instance which is usually much cheaper than the typical on-demand EC2 cost.
-A spot instance is not guranteed to be available at any given time, as it is based upon currently unused EC2 availablility.
+A spot instance is not guaranteed to be available at any given time, as it is based upon currently unused EC2 availability.

 .. note:: This term as we define it here is associated with Amazon and may have different definitions in other contexts.